zoff99/ToLoShare/README.md

 displaying locations on an integrated OpenStreetMap view without relying on central servers.<br>
 <br>
 It includes live map visualization, robust background operation,<br>
-multi-layer security including PIN protection and screenshot prevention.<br>
+multi-layer security including PIN protection, screenshot prevention and Tor proxy support.<br>

 This is a work in progress, feel free to help out.